Wildebeest Migration Safari Masai Mara

 Day 2: Maasai Mara Game Reserve Full Day (FB)

-Morning and afternoon game drives in the finest game sanctuary in Kenya, noted for its wildebeest migration, lions and other wildlife.
-MARA SERENA LODGE.
+Have breakfast and head out with packed lunch for a full-day game drive in the finest game sanctuary in Kenya, noted for its wildebeest migration, lions, and other wildlife.
+Lunch at a picnic site before continuing on your afternoon game drive.
+Dinner and overnight at MARA ENGAI LODGE.

 Breakfast, Lunch, Dinner